milochen0418/linux-blockchain/README.md

 In here, is give the name for this module as face-client module.
 The face-client module can not only be implemented by  JSONRPC.
 We exepct it can support TCP/IP , SPI, I2C, BLE and any different protocol.
 Because we exepct linux-blockchain can face different client implement by different technology, like FPGA, MCU, PLC, LabView, JavaScript, Server, desktop application, mobile, etc.

+### vallet module
+You can think vallet module is like the wallet in ethereum.
+We don't call wallet module is because people alwasy think wallet as tool to play coin but not with the view of user experience and system integration.

+Vallet is responbile to enhance user experience, security, key management, sign transaction and application side development between face-client module and different kind of client (like MCU, FPGA, web client, mobile app ,etc.)

 (https://hackmd.io/@FgfHJXr4TqqaJTKS4F__tw/HkgPrBbmS)